 This abstract base class is the base for all other warning types.

 This class warns about ambiguous options.
+This can only happen for long options.

 This class warns about invalid options.